-He is the author of more than 170 articles, chapters and books, and his work has been published in The New England Journal of Medicine, The Journal of the American Medical Association, The Lancet and The Lancet Respiratory Medicine, among other leading journals.
-He is an Associate Editor of The American Journal of Respiratory and Critical Medicine.
-Dr. Schluger is a past-president of the American Lung Association of New York and past chief scientific officer of the World Lung Foundation.
+Dr. Schluger is the author of more than 200 articles, chapters and books.
+His work has been published in The New England Journal of Medicine, The Journal of the American Medical Association, The Lancet, and The Lancet Respiratory Medicine, among other leading journals.
+Dr. Schluger is an associate editor of The American Journal of Respiratory and Critical Medicine.
+He is a past chair of the American Lung Association of New York and past chief scientific officer of the World Lung Foundation.
 Dr. Schluger was recently recognized by Crain’s New York Business as a 2023 Notable Health Care Leader.

-Board-certified in pulmonary disease and internal medicine, Dr. Schluger is a graduate of Harvard College and earned his medical degree from the University of Pennsylvania and completed a residency and served as chief resident in internal medicine at St. Luke’s Hospital in New York.
-He later completed a three-year fellowship in pulmonary and critical care medicine at The New York Hospital/Cornell Medical Center.
+Board-certified in pulmonary disease and internal medicine, Dr. Schluger is a graduate of Harvard College and earned his medical degree from the University of Pennsylvania and completed a residency in internal medicine and served as chief resident at St. Luke’s Hospital in New York.
+He later completed a three-year pulmonary and critical care medicine fellowship at The New York Hospital/Cornell Medical Center.